gagan-gv/Spring-Notes/springboot-microservices.md

 ***[Development Code](./microservice-example/)***

 ## Communication between APIs
-- Uses `RestTemplate`
+- Uses `RestTemplate` (Deprecated)
     - Create a RestTemplate --> Get the Object for the particular class for the template --> Stream the result to the URL
+- Uses `WebClient`
+    - Similar to RestTemplate

 ## Why not to return a list in API?
 - Deserialization